2000 Guam Republican presidential caucuses

 The 2000 Guam Republican presidential caucuses were held on February 26, 2000, as part of the 2000 Republican Party primaries for the 2000 presidential election.
 4 delegates to the 2000 Republican National Convention were allocated to the presidential candidates.
 The contest was alongside primaries in American Samoa and Virgin Islands.

 Procedure

-Although Guam will not participate in the 2000 presidential election because it is a U.S. territory and not a state, it can participate in the U.S. presidential primaries and caucuses for both the Democratic and Republican parties, also Guam instead uses the presidential straw poll on Election Day.
+Although Guam did not participate in the 2000 presidential election because it is a U.S. territory and not a state, it can participate in the U.S. presidential primaries and caucuses for both the Democratic and Republican parties.
+Guam instead uses the presidential straw poll on Election Day.